 At this time, I'd like to offer you all the opportunity to share some of your favorite memories of Lisa's brief life.

-Tips for Writing a Eulogy
+Tips for How to Write a Eulogy Speech

 Eulogies need not be long; the average length is between three and five minutes.
-You don't want to overwhelm those in attendance by speaking any longer that this.
+You don't want to overwhelm those in attendance by speaking any longer than this.
 The key here is to be honest with your feelings and thoughts.

 A eulogy should include: